-Schneider started roasting coffee as a pastime with his wife Kate and set out to develop an original blend just for fun.
-That blend was a huge hit with family and friends, and that’s when Schneider knew he was onto something special, something much bigger than just a hobby.
+Schneider started roasting coffee with his wife Kate as a pastime and set out to develop an original blend just for fun.
+That blend was a huge hit with family and friends, and that's when Schneider knew he was onto something special, something much bigger than just a hobby.
 Schneider founded Fire Dept. Coffee in 2016 and—during his brief entrepreneurial career—is on track to bring in $10 million in sales in 2021.

 Bringing firefighting values to coffee roasting